(20,000+ reviews on Google across 150+ locations)

 The elbow is a hinge joint that allows you to extend, flex, and rotate your hand and forearm.
 Elbow pain is often an indicator of an injury to the elbow, forearm, or upper arm.

 Elbow pain is often caused by overuse injuries.
 Many sports, hobbies, and jobs require repetitive hand, wrist, or arm movements that cause wear and tear damage.
 The elbow joint is also susceptible to arthritic pains due to years of overuse.

 A common condition that causes elbow pain in adults is tendonitis.
 This injury affects the tendons, which are soft tissues that attach muscle to bone.
 Some activities that may cause or worsen tendonitis symptoms include:

-People who play racquet sports are most likely to injure the tendons on the outside of the elbow.
-This condition is commonly called tennis elbow.
-Golfers are more likely to injure the tendons on the inside of the elbow.
-Other common causes of elbow tendonitis are gardening, playing baseball, using a screwdriver, or overusing your wrist and arm.
+People who play racquet sports are most likely to injure the tendons on the lateral side of the elbow.
+This condition is commonly called tennis elbow, or lateral epicondylitis.

-Your doctor may diagnose your elbow disorder through a number of methods, often including x-rays, CT scans, EMGs, or MRIs.
-In some cases, he/she may order a biopsy of the bursa fluid.
+Your doctor may diagnose your elbow injury through physical tests, x-rays, CT scans, EMGs, or MRIs.
+In some cases, your doctor may order a biopsy of the bursa fluid.
 Treatment varies depending on the elbow disorder and symptoms you experience.
-Most elbow disorders require conservative treatment.
-Surgery may be a last resort if your symptoms don’t improve.
-Your traditional treatment options will typically include ice, rest, NSAIDs (over-the-counter painkillers), bracing or immobilization, steroid injections, elbow padding, and/or several weeks of physical therapy.